MdotAmaan/BSCustomTrailsGuide/README.md

 # Mdot's Custom Trails Guide
-A guide showing you how to set up a simple trail for your custom sabers.

 This guide assumes you have already followed [angeliod0103's Guide to making your own sabers](https://bs.assistant.moe/Sabers/).
 If you haven't looked at that yet, please do so before continuing with this guide.